redis/redis-rpm/README.md

 ## Redis Open Source - Install using RPM Package Manager

-To install the latest version of Redis Community Edition using RPM Package Manager, please use the following command:

 1. Create the file `/etc/yum.repos.d/redis.repo` with the following contents.

   - For Rocky Linux 9 / AlmaLinux 9 / etc...